epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

-<i> We apologize to any British person feeling personally attacked by our banter and low effort persiflage of your country, sue is in a European Court as long as you still can.  - <b> Tick Tock </b> -.
+<i> We apologize to any British person feeling personally attacked by our banter and low effort persiflage of your country, sue us in a European Court as long as you still can.  - <b> Tick Tock </b> -.
 Tally Hoe! </i>